-We expect that you will, at all times, be a student who is a positive and contributing citizen who demonstrates these key characteristics.
+We expect that you will, always, be a student who is a positive and contributing citizen who demonstrates these key characteristics.
 We are here to support you, guide you and assist you to be the best student you can be.